Five Things I Knew At The End Of My ECT Years That I Wish I’d Known At The Start: Top ECT Advice To Help You Get Through

 Hannah might have had an ‘outstanding’ lesson observation, but maybe she planned a one-off ‘wow’ lesson, and who’s going to break it to her that we don’t do things like that anymore…?

-Bonus (And The Most Important Piece Of NQT Advice): You’re Allowed To Make Mistakes!
+Bonus (And The Most Important Piece Of ECT Advice): You’re Allowed To Make Mistakes!

-There are many pieces of NQT advice flying around forums and social media, but the most important thing to remember is that this is your first year as a teacher in charge of a class.
+There are many pieces of ECT advice flying around forums and social media, but the most important thing to remember is that these are your first two years as a teacher in charge of a class.
 You’re not expected to know everything or be the best teacher ever from the start.
-Instead, start your NQT year understanding that you will have a lot to learn and that mistakes will be made.
+Instead, start your ECT years understanding that you will have a lot to learn and that mistakes will be made.

 Your fellow members of staff will all support you, so make use of their knowledge and expertise.
 The children you teach will be as excited to get to know you as you will be to get to know them.
 Even the parents will be happy to see how you get on.

-So, to summarise, as you start your NQT journey, be your own person, share your likes and passions and remember everyday why you decided to get into teaching in the first place.
-There may be the temptation to type the dreaded ‘failing NQT year’ into Google when things get particularly hard, but it is important to use the support network you have around you at times like this.
+So, to summarise, as you start your ECT journey, be your own person, share your likes and passions and remember everyday why you decided to get into teaching in the first place.
+There may be the temptation to type the dreaded ‘failing ECT years’ into Google when things get particularly hard, but it is important to use the support network you have around you at times like this.
 Remember, teachers love helping other teachers out when they can, so don’t be afraid to ask for help if you need it.

 Being a teacher is the best job in the entire world, so just keep remembering that!